Your Dallas relocation left you with three ERPs and one finance team going insane

 How to choose a developer in Dallas

 Pick a team that has unified ERPs after a merger, not one that only does greenfield NetSuite setups.
 Ask for a reference where they kept the client's existing ERP and built around it.
 Probe their data-migration discipline: how do they test that a dedupe rule won't silently merge two real customers?
-Dallas buyers respect a confident pitch, but verify it: a strong partner here connects easily to a custom CRM (Customer Relationship Management), a business intelligence dashboard, and your inventory management software so the unified ledger feeds everything downstream rather than becoming another island.
+Dallas buyers respect a confident pitch, but verify it: a strong partner here connects easily to a custom CRM (Customer Relationship Management), a business intelligence (BI) dashboard, and your inventory management software so the unified ledger feeds everything downstream rather than becoming another island.

 - One customer master with deterministic dedupe rules, so revenue per client is finally correct across the merged Dallas operation